regulardude400/3DCartBrander/README.md

 ```
 It should then output the build directory in the root of the program.
 The exe would be located in {ROOT}/build/exe.win32-3.x/

+# Running the Program
+Run the 3DCartBrander.py or 3DCartBrander.exe